 What we are doing: Pre-treatment of geological samples to be analysed in different laboratories.

 What we are doing: In-situ microanalysis of major and trace elments in minerals and other solid substances.

-What we are doing: Analysis of isotopic ratios in solids and solutions.
+In the ICPMS Laboratory we do analysis of isotopic ratios in solids and solutions.